droe/acefile/apidoc/index.rst

         Two-dimensional pixel colour predictor over Huffman-encoding, resulting in a higher compression ratio for uncompressed picture data.

+Solid archives use a single dictionary for the whole archive, while non-solid archives use a separate dictionary per archive member.
+The compression quality parameter ranging from 0 (none) to 5 (best) influences the amount of CPU cycles the compressor spends to find an optimal compression; it has no influence on decompression.

 Comments are compressed using LZP over a Huffman-encoded symbol stream.
-Advert strings and other header information are uncompressed.
+Advert strings and other header information is uncompressed.

 Encryption
 ~~~~~~~~~~

 Optional encryption is applied to the compressed data stream after compression.
 The user-supplied password of up to 50 characters is transformed into a 160 bit
-Blowfish encryption key using a single application of SHA-1, albeit using
+Blowfish encryption key using a single application of SHA-1, using non-standard
-non-standard block padding.
-Blowfish is applied in CBC mode using a constant
+block padding.
+Blowfish is applied in CBC mode using a constant zero IV to
-zero IV to each archive member separately.
+each archive member separately.
+Each archive member can have a different
+password, but in practice most encrypted archives use a single password for all
+members.
+There is no password verifier in the file format; the only way to
+verify a password is to decrypt and decompress the archive member and check the
+CRC.